 Family Encyclopedia >> Work

-– Use standardized reimbursement headings on the guarantee grids
+– Use standardized reimbursement categories in guarantee grids.

 • Hospitalization;